Expanding the Bottle Deposit Law

 - Guide to the 1983 Bottle Bill for Distributors & Bottlers

-A summary of the rights and responsibilities of distributors and bottlers under the Massachusetts Beverage Container Law.
+A summary of bottling and distribution company rights and responsibilities under the law.

 - Guide to the 1983 Bottle Bill for Consumers